Standard Operating Procedures for the Coastal Carolina University Office of University Communication

 2.If applicable, contract agreements and purchase orders will be prepared and routed.
 Creative aspects of the advertising will be routed to design team for creative design and editor for proofing.
 Execution of graphic design or broadcast production will be subject to projects already in the queue.
 Proofs of creative elements will be sent to the requester for review, editing and approval.

-3. UC staff will send materials to vendor(s).
+3. UCOMM staff will send materials to vendor(s).

-4. UC staff will monitor advertising once activated and provide analytics and return on investment measurements, if available.
-UC will also process payment to vendor(s).
+4. UCOMM staff will monitor advertising once activated and provide analytics and return on investment measurements, if available.
+UCOMM will also process payment to vendor(s).

 For more information, contact Lindsi Glass, senior director of marketing and licensing, at firstname.lastname@example.org or 843-349-2809, or Trenny Neff, coordinator of advertising and trademark management, at email@example.com or 843-349-2102.

-The Department of Media Services provides the faculty, staff and administration with multimedia and audiovisual resources, media and television production, campus closed-circuit cable television, facility planning, and technical support for the teaching, informational and promotional activities of the University.
-The Department of Media Services is located in Hampton Hall at 108 Tom Trout Drive on campus.
-Call 843-349-2890 or visit coastal.edu/mediaservices.
+The Department of Video Production Services (VPS) provides the faculty, staff and administration with high-quality, well-produced video and television productions to help tell the stories of CCU.
+We also maintain campus closed-circuit cable television.
+The Department of Video Production Services is located in Hampton Hall at 108 Tom Trout Drive on campus.
+Call 843-349-2890 or visit https://www.coastal.edu/universitycommunication/videoproductionservices/.

-The mission of Media Services’ video production team is to:
+The mission of the Video Production Services team is to: